How Do I?

 Information about a variety of volunteer opportunities, the selection process and a variety of forms can be found by clicking here

 INDOOR GALLERY SPACE

 The Keizer Community Gallery inside of the Keizer Community Center is a large and beautiful space provided as a rotating gallery space.
 ANY artist or artist association can display their original work in this space at NO CHARGE by contacting our Community Development Director, Nate Brown at 503-390-3437 or clicking here.
-There is a 20% commission charge retained for any artwork sold while on display at the Keizer Community Gallery.
-This commission charge is dedicated to the Keizer Public Art Commission to sustain the public art programs in the City of Keizer.

 The gallery space includes: